Multi-zone trapped-ion qubit control in an integrated photonics QCCD device

-To mitigate the effect of the dielectric windows, which are not captured by our modelling and also suffer from charge build-up due to laser light, we built a heuristic model that describes the associated stray potential, allowing compensation in the waveform design.
-Our analytic trap model assumes the window surfaces to be grounded electrodes, neglecting the effect of the underneath dielectric.
-We replace those regions with fictitious electrodes, with the same shape as the cutouts, loaded with a set of effective ``coupler voltages'' $\mathcal V = \{V_j\}$ representing the charge accumulated on them.
-Here $j$ labels the windows in a trap zone.
 Using the ion as a local probe, we determine $\mathcal{V}$ from a spatially resolved measurement of the stray curvature.
-This is done by positioning the ion along the trap axis in a potential which for our model produces a target trapping frequency $\omega_0 = 2\pi \times \SI{1.9}{\mega\hertz}$ independent of position.
+This is done by positioning the ion along the trap axis in a potential which, according to the model with grounded windows, produces a target trapping frequency $\omega_0 = 2\pi \times \SI{1.9}{\mega\hertz}$ independent of position.
 We attribute deviation of the measured frequencies from this value to the stray curvature generated by the windows, parametrized as $\mathcal{C}(x) = \sum V_j \partial_x^2 \phi_j(x)$, where $\phi_j$ is the unit potential generated by the window electrode $j$.
 This results in a spatially dependent trap frequency